AEV 3 Kodiak: Description

 Also mounted at the front of the vehicle is a hydraulically operated tiltable blade, this 3.42 m wide, or 4.02 m with extensions.
 This can be used for dozing or scraping operations, or to stabilise the vehicle when the winches are being used or the excavator arm is being used for heavy lifting.
 The blade can also be fitted with two scarifiers for route denial use.
 As an option, the blade can be removed and replaced with a mine-breaching package that can include a mine plough, a cleared lane marking system and a signature duplicator system to neutralise anti-tank mines fitted with advanced fuzes.

 Primarily for obstacle removal, two Rotzler hydraulic nine-tonne variable speed winches are fitted.
 These have 200 m of usable cable and can operate singularly or together at up to 90 m/minute, and are typically utilised to remove obstacles.
 The Kodiak can also provide electrical or hydraulic power for external equipment such as work lights and hand tools.

 For self-defence, a manually or remotely operated weapon station can be fitted to the AEV 3 Kodiak.
 Armament options range from a 5.56 mm light machine gun to a 40 mm grenade launcher.
-Swedish vehicles are fitted with the Kongsberg Protector Nordic ROWS, armed with a 12.7 mm M2 heavy machine gun and includes the Kongsberg VIS 95 day camera with a 95° FOV and the 850 nm Kongsberg Infrared Aim Laser.
+Swedish vehicles are fitted with the Kongsberg Protector Nordic ROWS, armed with a 12.7 mm M2 heavy machine gun and includes the Kongsberg VIS 95 day camera with a 95° field of view and the 850 nm Kongsberg Infrared Aim Laser.
 Smoke grenade launchers are also fitted.
 The AEV 3 Kodiak is fitted with fire detection, suppression and extinguishing systems.